ahsansoftengineer/Micro2/Play.Common/README/5-Common.md

 // Clear Nuget Cache
 // dotnet nuget locals all --clear // It will clear all packages don't use it
-// within the dir where csproj dotnet pack -o ../../packages
+// within the dir where csproj dotnet pack -o ../../packages // Bash Command
-// Telling dotnet source new source of Packages within the Directory PowerShell Command dotnet nuget add source D:\Dev\1-Core\MicroServiceBackEnd\packages -n PlayEconomy2
+// Telling dotnet source new source of Packages within the Directory PowerShell Command dotnet nuget add source D:\Dev\1-Core\MicroServiceBackEnd\packages -n PlayEconomy2 // PS Command dotnet nuget list source

 // In the main Project
 dotnet add package Play.Common